Legal FAQs for REALTORS®

 Yes.
 If the termination option applies, the backup buyer may terminate at any time when in the backup position.
 The counting of days for the option period doesn’t begin until the date the backup contract becomes the primary contract, which is the amended effective date.

 Can the Addendum for “Back-Up” Contract be used to negotiate a backup contract to another backup contract? (updated July 9, 2015)

 Notice must be in writing.
-TAR created the Notices Regarding Contingency Under Addendum for Sale of Other Property by Buyer (TAR 1912) form to be used for this purpose.
+TAR created the Seller’s Notice to Buyer of Removal of Contingency Under Addendum for Back-Up Contract (TAR 1913) form to be used for this purpose.

 If the backup contract never moves into the primary position, is the backup buyer refunded the earnest money and option fee? (updated July 9, 2015)

 The earnest money is returned to the backup buyer, but the seller retains the option fee.
 Remember that the backup buyer retained the right to terminate the backup contract at any time while in the backup position.